RP-CET/python_3-4_Dec2020/README.md

-# Introductory Programming Using Python (Dec 2020)
+# Introductory Programming Using Python (3-4 Dec 2020)

 Course materials are contained in this repository